raphael-proust/raphael-proust.github.io/games/nitya-s-books.md

 > **Tattoo**
 > You can create tattoos.
 > Both the preparation and the tattooing itself take time.

+The Gloves of Familiarity are a pair of enchanted gloves to try and make others friendlier to you.

 > ### Gloves of Familiarity
 >